Georgia Court Records

 Some examples of other felonies are:

 The Georgia Wobbler law allows some crime to “wobble”.
-That is, there are some crimes in Georgia that can be categorized as felonies or misdemeanors based on the circumstances surrounding the case.
-With this law, a judge can impose a misdemeanor sentence for a felony which has a sentence for ten years imprisonment or less (GA.
-Code. § 17–10–5)..
-It can also lead to increased sentences for misdemeanors.
-Examples of Wobbler crimes include grand theft, obscenity, stalking, identity fraud, trespass, vandalism, forgery and fraudulent practices, and so on.
+Some crimes in Georgia may be categorized as felonies or misdemeanors based on the circumstances surrounding the case.
+With this law, a judge may impose a misdemeanor sentence for a felony with a sentence of ten years imprisonment or less (GA.
+Code. § 17–10–5).
+It may also lead to increased sentences for misdemeanors.
+It may also lead to increased sentences for misdemeanors.
+Examples of Wobbler crimes include grand theft, obscenity, stalking, identity fraud, trespass, vandalism, forgery, and fraudulent practices, and so on.

 Can I Get a Felony Removed From a Court Record in Georgia?